 In February 2019, Nestlé Health Science exercised its option to obtain an exclusive, worldwide, royalty-bearing, sub-licensable license for the global development and commercialization of CDX-6114 for the management of PKU.
-As a result of the option exercise, Nestlé Health Science is obligated to pay us \$3.0 million within 60 days after exercise of the option.
-Upon exercising its option, Nestlé Health Science has assumed all responsibilities for future clinical development and commercialization of CDX-6114, with the exception of the completion of an extension study, CDX - 6114-004, which is expected to be completed in the second quarter of 2019.
-See Note 16, "Subsequent Events" in the notes to the Consolidated Financial Statements set forth in Item 8 of this Annual Report on Form 10-K for details.
+As a result of the option exercise, we earned a milestone and recognized \$3.0 million in revenues in the first quarter of 2019.
+Upon exercising its option, Nestlé Health Science assumed all responsibilities for future clinical development and commercialization of CDX-6114, with the exception of the completion of an extension study, CDX-6114-004, which was substantially completed in the fourth quarter of 2019.

-Under the Nestlé Agreement, we are eligible to receive from Nestlé Health Science development and approval milestones of up to \$86.0 million, sales-based milestones of up to \$250.0 million, and tiered royalties, at percentages ranging from the middle single digits to low double-digits, of net sales of products containing a licensed Compound as its sole active ingredient.
+Under the Nestlé Agreement, we are eligible to receive from Nestlé Health Science development and approval milestones of up to \$85.0 million, sales-based milestones of up to \$250.0 million, and tiered royalties, at percentages ranging from the middle single digits to low double-digits, of net sales of products containing a licensed Compound as its sole active ingredient.
 We have received milestone payments under the Nestlé Agreement to date.
 However, there is no guarantee that we will receive further milestone payments under the Nestlé Agreement.